RaoulSchaffranek/MVar/docs/docs/README.md

 ### `MVar.new`

-Create a MVar which contains the supplied value.
+Create an MVar which contains the supplied value.

 ~~~ts
 const mvar = MVar.new(x)